Khosuke/HBnB/Diagrams/README.md

    - Ensures proper error handling for system failures

 # Sequence Diagram : User Create a new Place listing

-This Sequence Diagram illustrates the process of a User creating a new place listing.
-This process works when data is valid and storage functions correctly.
-Invalid data leads to user errors while system failures cause server errors.
+Users can create places on the HBnB platform.
+This sequence diagram illustrates the process to create a place by the user.
+The diagram shows the complete flow from the initial user data submission through validation and final creation of the place, highlighting the importance of error handling for a reliable user experience.

 ![Sequence Create New Place (1)](Sequence-User_Create_Place.png)